MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/paths.md

 ---
-title: "Path Basics"
+title: "Path Basics in SkiaSharp"
-description: "Explore the SkiaSharp SKPath object for combining connected lines and curves" ms.prod: xamarin ms.assetid: A7EDA6C2-3921-4021-89F3-211551E430F1 ms.technology: xamarin-forms
+description: "This article explores the SkiaSharp SKPath object for combining connected lines and curves, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: A7EDA6C2-3921-4021-89F3-211551E430F1 ms.technology: xamarin-forms